IndraNandagopal/sql-challenge/README.md

 #### Data Modeling

-Inspect the CSVs and sketch out an ERD of the tables.
+Inspected the CSVs and sketch out an ERD of the tables.
 Used QuickDBD to create the ERD diagram for the `Employee database` with six tables.
 ![EmployeeDB_ERD](EmployeeSQL/EmployeeDB_ERD.png)

 #### Data Engineering